intel-iot-devkit/how-to-code-samples/doorbell/python/README.md

 ### MQTT server setup

 You can also optionally store the data generated by this sample program using MQTT, a machine-to-machine messaging server.
-You can use MQTT to connect to Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS.
+You can use MQTT to connect to Microsoft Azure\*, IBM Bluemix\*, or AWS*.

 For information on how to connect to your own cloud MQTT messaging server, go to: